SFDO-Tooling/CumulusCI/docs/get_started.rst

 * If you prefer the command line, GitHub has excellent guides on both `git remote <https://github.com/git-guides/git-remote>`_ and `git push <https://github.com/git-guides/git-push>`_.

 Convert an Existing Salesforce Project
 --------------------------------------

 Converting an existing Salesforce project to use CumulusCI may follow a number of different paths, depending on whether you're practicing the Org Development Model or the Package Development Model; whether or not you're already developing in scratch orgs; and the complexity of your project's dependencies on the org environment.

-If you're developing in scratch orgs, then you likely only need to do `project setup`_ and `org shape setup`_.

-If you're developing in persistent orgs, then you likely want to go through **all** of the following sections.
-Your experience may vary.
+If you're developing in persistent orgs and not already using source control, you'll also need to retrieve the existing metadata from the org.
+Note that adopting source control and moving from persistent orgs into scratch orgs are case-specific processes; your experience may vary and you may need to undertake additional work as part of those transitions.

 You're welcome to discuss project conversion in the `CumulusCI (CCI) Trailblazer group <https://trailblazers.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F9300000009M9Z>`_.

 Project Setup
 ^^^^^^^^^^^^^

-Prior to capturing your project's Metadata you need to set up the project's root directory.
+Prior to retrieving your project's metadata you need to set up the project's root directory.
 These steps include:

 * Creating a project directory and initializing it as a Git repository as outlined in `starting a new CumulusCI project`_.
 * Initializing the directory as a CumulusCI project as outlined in `project initialization`_.

-Metadata Capture
+Retrieving Metadata
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

 The following assumes that your project currently lives in a persistent org, such as a Developer Edition org or a sandbox.
-We recommend a retrieve of MetaData via the Metadata API (via ``sfdx``), followed by converting the source format from "metadata" to "``sfdx``".
+We recommend retrieving metadata via the Metadata API (using the Salesforce CLI), followed by converting the source from Metadata API to SFDX format.

 #.
 If the metadata you want to retrieve isn't already in a package, `create one <https://help.salesforce.com/articleView?id=creating_packages.htm>`_.
     .. note:: If your project contains a managed package, ensure that the package namespace matches the namespace you entered when running ``cci project init``.